72425 Via Vail

 Desert Canyons lead from the desert floor up into the steep mountains surrounding the valley.
 Formed by running water, these are critical habitat for many species.

-Desert Canyon Demonstration Garden
+Desert Canyon Demonstration Habitat

-Desert Dry Wash – Fall 2024?
+Desert Dry Wash – Fall 2024

 Extending out of the desert canyons on alluvial fans, the dry wash is another important ecological community.
 Home to species such as the desert willow and the milkweed, this is a very important habitat for birds and pollinators.